-If the thought of a week of sun, sea and sand on your summer holiday bores you to tears, you’ll love these action-packed adventure holidays in destinations as diverse as Peru, Zimbabwe and Canada.
+Holidays may seem like a distant memory amid the coronavirus pandemic, but we still need a little dose of travel inspiration for when the lockdown is lifted.
+And after being confined to your own home (and garden, if you're lucky) for several weeks, your ideal summer holiday may not be the usual week of sun, sea and sand!
+If you're dreaming of a more exciting break, you’ll love these action-packed adventure holidays in destinations as diverse as Peru, Zimbabwe and Canada.
 Whether you want a challenge to test your physical and mental strength or simply want a once-in-a-lifetime experience that you’ll never forget, we’ve got it all and then some.
 Read on for our top 20 adventure holidays around the world…

 1) Trek the Inca Trail to Machu Picchu

 It’s no wonder Machu Picchu often features high on many people’s travel bucket lists; this ancient city is set high in the Andes Mountains in Peru, with the trek to get there an adventure in itself, involving four days of hiking at altitudes of up to 4,200m.
 If you don’t fancy doing it alone, book onto an organised tour along the Inca Trail, many of which include activities like paddle-boarding and zip-lining along the way.